Financing a Stevens Education

 Institutional Financial Aid Programs

 Stevens has a strong commitment to assisting and investing in talented students.
 We offer a wide range of need-based grants and merit-based scholarships, of which many are made available due to our generous friends and successful alumni.
 All institutional merit scholarships received at Stevens are renewable for four years (eight semesters), provided the recipient meets the predetermined academic requirements stated in the original award notification.
 Eligibility for renewal is determined after each spring semester.
 A student must enroll as a full-time undergraduate (12 credits per semester) in order to receive any award(s).
 In no case will the scholarship exceed the tuition cost.
 Dollar amounts range between $1,000 and full tuition.
-Merit scholarships are only offered upon enrollment into Stevens after review by the Office of Undergraduate Admissions.
+Merit scholarships are only awarded at the time of admission after review by the Office of Undergraduate Admissions.
+Merit scholarships are determined by considering the strength of a student’s application, including academic record and standardized test scores.
 Therefore, new merit awards are not available for returning students.

 Stevens merit-based scholarships include the following:

-- The Women in Engineering and Science Scholarship and the Martha Bayard Stevens Scholarship are available to outstanding young female students in all fields of study at Stevens; they are based on high academic achievement and leadership.
+This award is available to outstanding young women students in all fields of study at Stevens, based on high academic achievement and leadership.

-- Other available awards include the Becton Dickinson/Wesley J. Howe Scholarship, Johnson Controls Scholarship, President's Award, Scholar of Excellence Award, Society of Automotive Engineers Scholarship, FIRST Scholarship, Science and Technology Center Volunteer Scholarship and the DeBaun Performing Arts Scholarship.
+Society of Automotive Engineers Scholarship.
+Other available awards include the Becton Dickinson/Wesley J. Howe Scholarship, Johnson Controls Scholarship, President's Award, Scholar of Excellence Award, Society of Automotive Engineers Scholarship, FIRST Scholarship, Science and Technology Center Volunteer Scholarship.

 Students may also be considered for the following need-based award: